Management policy questions

 What action has Mitsubishi Corporation taken in regard to compliance?

-Please click here to learn more about our Compliance Framework.
+Please learn more about the company's Compliance Framework here.

 How is Mitsubishi Corporation active with respect to the environment and corporate citizenship?

-Please click here to learn more about our Sustainability at Mitsubishi Corporation
+Please learn more about the company's Sustainability here.